komatimonika/project_deduplication/README.md

 is not a good idea,
-on social sites also thousands of users uploads a same image, video, mp3 files, on cloud. and hence to use storage in more efficient way we have developed "Reliability Aware Distributed Data Deduplication"
+on social sites also thousands of users uploads a same image, video, mp3 files, on cloud. and hence to use storage in more efficient way i have developed "Reliability Aware Distributed Data Deduplication"

 For more